 Fixed investment refers to the initial expenses needed for a business to operate, encompassing all the necessary goods such as equipment and machinery.
 Therefore, when a company is founded, one must estimate what fixed investment will be needed.

 This should be one of the first steps of a business financial planning, even if the company already exists, since it is with this projection that all assets will be documented.

-With this, it is possible to note the main difference between the two concepts, since the working capital is the monetary amounts in cash, in accounts payable and receivable, in stock or in the current account; and the fixed investment is the assets.
-Thus, although different, the two must be together in the financial management planning of your company.
+With this, it is possible to note the main difference between the two concepts, as the working capital is the monetary amounts in cash, in the accounts payable and receivable, in stock or in the current account; and the fixed investment is the assets.
+Thus, although different, the two should be together in the financial management planning of your company.